3 - 5

 Students will map the history of cattle migrating to California with early explorers and settlers and describe how cattle have been important to people throughout different times in history.

 - World map that can be projected onto a screen

 - Student reading: Cattle in California History

-- Student worksheet: Cattle in California History
+- Student activity sheet: Cattle in California History

 Essential Files (maps, charts, pictures, or documents)

 New York Steak and Green Beans Recipe (optional)

 Homes on the Range- An Introduction to California Rangelands (Optional)